Citus 11 is out! Now 100% open source. Read all about it in Marco’s release blog. 💥

-For all these new features in Citus 7.2, you can try them today by downloading Citus open source on your local machine or on our fully-managed database as a service Citus Cloud.
+For all these new features in Citus 7.2, you can try them today by downloading Citus open source on your local machine or on our fully-managed database service in the cloud.
 Or keep reading to learn more about new Citus database features.

 Common Table Expressions (CTEs) provide a way to write a series of statements for use in a larger query.
 Each statement can be thought of as a temporary table that exists only during that transaction.
 You can create multiple of these statements, which then allow for clear building blocks and make it easy to follow what you’re doing.